RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 * In an experiment, people placed one hand in very cold water for a minute and the other in the same, and then moderately cold water for an extra 30 seconds.
 When asked which they'd prefer to repeat, they chose the later, **effectively volunteering the extra 30 seconds of discomfort.** This is because our minds register the intensity of the worst part and the ending with equal weight, greatly neglecting duration.

   _Most breakups are "like a symphony with a screeching sound at the end--the fact that it ended badly does not mean it was all bad._
-* People rated a 30 year life of great joy to be more "desirable" than 30 years of great joy and 5 years of moderate joy. _Don't let yourself  become less happy_
+* People rated a 60 year life of great joy to be more "desirable" than 60 years of great joy and 5 years of moderate joy. _Try to evaluate happiness in absolute terms not relative, taking into account duration.
+The best way to control happiness is to control your use of time so you can find more time to do things you like._
+* People asked how many dates they had been on in the last month then how happy are they with their life correlated their answers. _Evaluating the big picture cannot be done in a single instance._
+* **Nothing in life is as important as you think when you are thinking about it.**

+  _A fancy car will only make you happy in relation to how much you think about your car.
+If it's something you don't think about often, it won't bring you much happiness._